EGaraldi/corecon/paper/paper.md

 the intergalactic medium).
 Hence, employing these data in a scientifically-sound way often requires (i) retrieving the aforementioned information from different publications, and (ii) homogenise them.
 Moreover, it is often challenging to grasp a complete picture of available constraints for a given physical quantity.
-The situation is made worst by the lack of any systematic collection of data.
+The situation is made worse by the lack of any systematic collection of data.
 Additionally, constraints on physical quantities often need to be retrieved from published *plots*, as they are not explicitly reported in the publication itself, a tedious and error-prone practice.
 While in